dinhhuy258/vim-local-history/README.md

 pip install --user --upgrade pynvim
 ```

-then restart nvim and re-run `:UpdateRemotePlugins` and finally restart nvim, `:UpdateRemotePlugins` will exist
+then restart nvim and re-run `:UpdateRemotePlugins` and finally restart nvim, `:LocalHistoryToggle` will exist

 ## Key bindings